Ismaïla Sarr: International career

 Sarr has represented his country with the Senegal U23 national team.
 In 2015, he played in 2015 Africa U-23 Cup of Nations.
 At that time, his age was only 17.
 He contributed that Senegal finished the competition in a fourth place, playing three games.

 He played for the first time with Senegal national team for a match against Namibia in September 2016 in Dakar (2–0) for 2017 Africa Cup of Nations qualification, for which Senegal had already qualified.
 As a symbol, he came into play in the 67th minute in place of the former resident of Génération Foot and Metz, Sadio Mané.
 On 8 January 2017, Sarr scored his first international goal in a friendly match against Libya in Stade Municipal de Kintélé, Brazzaville.

 In May 2018, he was named in Senegal's 23-man squad for the 2018 FIFA World Cup in Russia.
+He started all three group matches at the tournament as Senegal beat Poland 2–1, drew 2–2 with Japan and lost 1–0 to Colombia.

 In 2019, Sarr was part of the Senegal squad that reached the final of the Africa Cup of Nations, for only the second time in the nation's history.
 He played the full 90 minutes of the final on 19 July 2019, as they lost 1–0 to Algeria.

-In November 2019, he suffered an ankle injury whilst on international duty.
+Sarr was part of Senegal's squad for the 2021 Africa Cup of Nations; the Lions of Teranga went on to win the tournament for the first time in their history.
+He scored once in a 3–1 win over Equatorial Guinea at the quarter-final stage.

+He was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the tournament.

+Sarr started all four of Senegal's matches at the 2022 FIFA World Cup, scoring in a 2–1 win over Ecuador that qualified the nation for the round of 16 for the first time since its debut in 2002.

+In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.
+He started all four matches for the team, registering an assist in a 3–0 win over The Gambia and both scoring and assisting once in a 3–1 win over Cameroon.

+Personal life

+Sarr holds French citizenship from his mother.